-Healthy Salmon Patties Nutrition Info:
+Salmon Patties and Nutrition Info:

 Canned Salmon: contains protein, omega 3s, vitamin D, B vitamins, phosphorus and selenium.
 Salmon consumption has been linked to anti-inflammatory properties, brain, heart and bone health and is a protein source to keep you full longer.

-Spinach: is low in carbs but high in insoluble fiber which may improve digestion.
+Spinach: Spinach is low in carbs but high in fiber which may improve digestion.
 Spinach also has high amounts of carotenoids, vitamin C, vitamin K, folic acid, iron, and calcium.
 This leafy veggie may decrease oxidative stress, improve eye health, and help prevent heart disease and cancer.